Making It Modern: How to Texturize Men’s Short Hair

 Read on to learn how we style texture into men’s short hair:

 As with any other style, we suggest starting with freshly washed hair; it just looks better and helps you style your hair appropriately for this look.
 We suggest you use Suave Men 2-In-1 Ocean Charge Shampoo + Conditioner when going for the texturized look.
+This product will also help any product buildup you may have.
 The oceanic scent alone will get you ready for some windswept feels.
 The added moisture also helps keep your hair soft when using hair products.

 We have two favorite products to choose from to texturize men’s short hair; they both create the same look but have different textures depending on your preference.
 For a creamy, wax-like product use Bed Head For Men By TIGI Pure Texture Molding Paste.
 It gives that rough, textured look, but stays soft, and you can change the look throughout the day.

-The trick to making the texture stand out on this style is applying product on dry hair.
+The trick to making the texture stand out in this style is applying the product to dry hair.
 You really only want to use a very small amount of product, around a dime-sized amount.
 The smaller the better really, so make sure you aren’t applying too much.
 You can always add more!